What is TASC?

 When does TASC meet?

-TASC meets September - May on the 3rd Saturday from 1:30-3:30 pm.
+TASC meets September through May on the third Saturday of the month from 1:30 to 3:30 p.m.
 We discuss and plan upcoming activities, volunteer opportunities, and consider ways the library can better serve teens in our community.
 You will earn community services hours for the time you spend at TASC meetings and assisting with programs or services at the library.